All Episodes

 Well, why would they?

-And when everybody knows they won't see it.
+And when everybody knows they want to see it, everybody listen.

 Carrie Underwood says it right.